smartdevicelink/sdl_evolution/proposals/NNNN-spp-resource-management-for-android.md

         enum MessageType {
             /**
              * This message indicates that SdlRoterService fails to start SPP services due to out-of-
-             * resource issue.
-The user needs to close other apps which uses BluetoothSocket.
+             * resources issue.
+The user needs to close other apps which use BluetoothSocket.
              */
             ERROR_OUT_OF_SPP_RESOURCE,
             // there may be other message types